skoukuntla/skoukuntla/README.md

 - 🎓 Studying at Purdue University, majoring in Computer Science.
 - 🌟 Concentrations in Software Engineering and Machine Learning.
-- 🌆 Based in Dallas, Tx.
+- 🌆 Based in Dallas, TX.
-- ✏️ Some of my hobbies include drawing, gardening, and watching movies!
+- ✏️ Some of my hobbies include Bollywood dancing, playing basketball, drawing, gardening, and watching movies!

 ### What I'm Up To